 When Australia hits the height of the dry summer season, everything turns a shade of brown.
 It is not a dirty or decrepit brown; rather just various shades of brown and sepia seem to tone everything – the grass, the shrubbery, and even the trees.
 And as the warm weather is finally approaching, the sepia-coloured shades are being donned.
 Although one Australian I know claims that Aussie summers have not grown on her (to her they seem dull and lifeless), I believe it has a beauty all its own.

-After digesting our lunch, we embarked on an Australian tradition: Christmas Cricket!
+After digesting our lunch, we embarked on a Christmas in Australia tradition: Christmas Cricket!
 Being the first game of cricket Kelly and I have ever played, you can imagine that we needed a little coaching.
 “Hold the bat more like a golf club, not a baseball bat, for heaven’s sake!” was a mantra heard more than once.
 But since this was an informal game, we simply enjoyed being at the small town centre oval and working off some Christmas calories.

 The following day, we ventured to another friend’s home in Melbourne and enjoyed yet another day outside, basking in the scenery, the warm temperature (a beautiful dry 34 degrees), good company, and Christmas leftovers.